 - No domain with the entry plan

-- Customer support wait time can get long
+- Customer service wait time can get long

 |Features||Free SSL, domain, CDN, cPanel|